OAT member of the Future Architecture Platform

-Future Architecture is an EU-funded platform of European architecture museums, festivals and producers that aim to bring ideas on
+Future Architecture Platform is an EU-funded platform of European architecture museums, festivals and producers that aim to bring ideas on

 the future of cities and architecture closer to the wider public.
 It aims to highlight, explore and share the ideas of emerging voices and talents within various disciplines.
-Its 20 member institutions contribute to presenting emerging creatives' ideas at exhibitions, conferences, lectures and workshops, in books and on the web.
+Its 27 member institutions contribute to presenting emerging creatives' ideas at exhibitions, conferences, lectures and workshops, in books and on the web.

+The Oslo Architecture Triennale was in 2019 selected among 27 applicants from 17 countries to become a full member of the Future Architecture platform and receive a platform grant.
 "OAT, with its extensive international network, brings an important arena for dissemination of new knowledge and promotion of new ideas about how to shape cities and communities for future generations", says Future Architecture on its website.
 Read more.

 Future Architecture Platform basic facts:

-Coordinating entity: Museum of Architecture and Design, Ljubljana (SI);
+Coordinating entity: Museum of Architecture and Design, Ljubljana (SI).